 Whether it is a housing loan, personal loan, or any other loan, it is a liability for the borrower.
 The borrower has to repay the loan amount with interest over specific repayment tenure, decided in advance.
 The amount that the borrower repays every month is also known as the EMI or Equated Monthly Instalment.
 Repaying the EMI regularly on time will result in the liquidation of the loan amount at the end of the tenure.
 However, borrowers have the option of making prepayments or advance payments.
 The primary objective behind these prepayments is to save on the interest component.
-Let us examine the concept of prepayment in detail and understand the amount of interest you save by using the Prepayment Calculator.
+Let us examine the concept of prepayment in detail and understand the amount of interest you save by using the Foreclosure Calculator.

 EMI stands for Equated Monthly Instalment.
 It constitutes the amount that a borrower has to repay every month for specific loan tenure.
 EMI depends on the following three factors: